kpisacic/Stampar-Peludna-home-assistant-custom-component/README.md

 - by reading home assistant's location, and then determining closest measurement stop

 So, minimum configuration is without any named configuration parameters other then platform name `stampar_pelud`.

+When selecting location, you need to observe type of data reported by the service - some locations only report level of pollen per plant types (trees, grass), other locations beside level report most significant pollen plant, while some give also exact numeric value of level.
+Output of the sensor will be adjusted depending on available data from measurement.

 ## Sensor